Quinoa Side Dish

 How do you feel about quinoa?
 It’s something I was slow to warm up to.
-Then I made Quinoa Salad with Avocado, Radishes, Cucumbers, followed by Quinoa Tabbouleh Salad and Southwestern Quinoa Salad with Black Beans and I was surprised to discover how much I liked it.
+Then I made Quinoa Avocado Salad, followed by Quinoa Tabbouleh and Southwestern Quinoa Salad and I realized I was starting to become a quinoa fan.